PoliticalGraveyard.com

 See also Find-A-Grave memorial

-Beatley, Chuck See Charles E. Beatley, Jr.
+Beatley, Chuck See Charles E. Beatley Jr.

 Beatley, Lillian J. — of Russells Point, Logan County, Ohio.
 Born in Bellefontaine, Logan County, Ohio.
 Republican.
 Alternate delegate to Republican National Convention from Ohio, 1948.
 Female.
 Presumed deceased.
 Burial location unknown.

 Beaton, Harold D. — of Michigan; Washington, D.C.
 Democrat.
 Mackinac County Prosecuting Attorney; candidate for U.S. Representative from Michigan 11th District, 1947, 1954; alternate delegate to Democratic National Convention from Michigan, 1964; U.S. Attorney for the Western District of Michigan, 1965-69.
-Presumed deceased.
 Burial location unknown.

 Beaton, Neil E. — of San Antonio, Bexar County, Tex.
 Republican.
 Delegate to Republican National Convention from Texas, 1948, 1956 (alternate).
-Still living as of 1956.
+Presumed deceased.
+Burial location unknown.

 Beaton, Thomas Philip (b.
 1897) — also known as Thomas Beaton — of Escanaba, Delta County, Mich.
 Born in Gould City, Mackinac County, Mich., January 23, 1897.
 Republican.
 Served in the U.S. Navy during World War I; served in the U.S. Navy during World War II; member of Michigan Republican State Central Committee, 1948-50.
 Catholic.
 Member, Rotary; American Legion; Forty and Eight; Knights of Columbus.
 Burial location unknown.